mjalbert13/friend-finder/README.md

 # friend-finder
-a full stack app that utilizes express.js to let users find and save friends.
+a full stack app that utilizes express.js to let users find freinds based on common intrests.

 thechnology used:
 - Node